See answer

 Weight Management

-Individuals with lupus may also be concerned about dietary recommendations for weight management.
+Some people living with lupus may also be concerned about dietary recommendations for weight management.
 Steroids such as prednisone are often prescribed for specific conditions associated with lupus, and they may lead to unwanted weight gain, redistribution of fat stores, and overeating.
-Creating a calorie deficit with portion control and physical activity combined is the best and most efficient way to manage your weight.
+Talk to your doctor if you’re concerned about your weight.

 5. Avoid Being Overly Restrictive

 Living with lupus can feel complicated and overwhelming.
-Choosing the right foods to eat shouldn’t cause more confusion or stress.
-Following a Mediterranean diet is a research-proven way to decrease inflammation and promote a healthier, longer life — and even lose weight when combined with a calorie deficit.
+Choosing the right foods shouldn’t cause more confusion or stress.
+Following the Mediterranean diet is a research-backed way to decrease inflammation and promote a healthier, longer life.

-Some diets like autoimmune protocol and paleo have been recommended for individuals with lupus.
-However, these may be unnecessarily restrictive and lack sufficient long-term research.
+Certain diets, such as autoimmune protocol and paleo, have been recommended for individuals with lupus.
+However, these eating plans may be unnecessarily restrictive and lack sufficient long-term research.

-The right healthy diet for you is one that you can stick to for a lifetime.
-It should be filled with foods that make your body feel energized and balanced.
-It shouldn’t cause you to sacrifice your social life.
-Keeping a food journal is an important tool for identifying any foods that may trigger inflammation (and therefore flare-ups).
-Working with your health care provider or registered dietitian is essential to ensure that your diet meets your needs.
+The best healthy diet is one that you can follow long term.
+It should include foods that make your body feel energized and balanced without making you miss out on social events.
+A food journal can help you identify any foods that may trigger inflammation (and therefore flare-ups).
+Working with your healthcare provider or a registered dietitian is essential to ensure that your diet meets your needs.

 Connect With Others Who Understand